Performing on stage for ‘Schools Alive’.

 How is Music is taught at Devonshire Primary Academy?

 Music is taught weekly in Key Stage 1 and Key Stage 2 through the ‘Charanga’ scheme of work.
 Charanga has been recommended by the Blackpool Music Service and the DfE.
-In addition, Blackpool Music Service provide weekly KS1 singing sessions and KS2 musical theatre sessions.
+In addition, Blackpool Music Service provide weekly KS1 singing sessions and KS2 brass lessons.

 Within the Music Curriculum, each topic is carefully planned to allow children to accumulate and continuously build upon their musical knowledge and develop their musical skills.